Leica V-LUX 1 vs Sony A7 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica V-LUX 1 and Sony Alpha A7 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the V-LUX 1 does not offer wifi capability.
+In contrast, the V-LUX 1 does not provide wifi capability.

-Both the V-LUX 1 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the V-LUX 1 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The V-LUX 1 was replaced by the Leica V-LUX 2, while the A7 II was followed by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX 1 and the Sony A7 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.